Association of LGBTI Journalists: A charter against homophobia

 In May 2015, The AJL announced that 25 French media houses had signed its charter against homophobia.
 Among them were print dailies (Le Monde, L'Équipe...), radio stations (Oui FM, Radio Nova...), and news websites (StreetPress, Mediapart...).
 In a tribune published by Libération on 14 May 2015, the AJL explained that the signatories had agreed to abide by several principles such as "the equal treatment of homosexuals, bisexuals and heterosexuals", "a fair and equal treatment of transgender persons" and "the prevention of any type of discrimination based on sexual orientation or gender identity in their newsrooms".
 The number of signatories doubled within two years and, in 2017, the AJL stated that about 50 media had signed the charter.

-Studies on the media treatment of LGBT people
+Studies on the media treatment of LGBTQ people

 Case study: homophobia on the TV show Touche pas à mon poste !

 The AJL acts as a watchdog on the media treatment of LGBT persons and issues.
 In this spirit, it published a study entitled "Hanouna on C8: a month of ordinary homophobia".
 Over a period of a month (November 2016), the AJL recorded 42 mentions of homosexuality, amongst which 28 were "meant as bad taste jokes of a sexual nature", in the show Touche pas à mon poste ! on the TV channel C8".
 Many French media quoted this study but the show's host Cyril Hanouna did not comment of the accusation of homophobia leveled against him.